umangagarwal08/Hotel-Booking-Cancelation-Prediction/README.md

 - The final model achieves high accuracy and recall in predicting cancellations, making it suitable for deployment.
 - A user-friendly interface using Gradio allows for real-time predictions.

-## License

-This project is licensed under the MIT License.

-Feel free to contribute to the project or suggest improvements!